phanerka/link-stash/Exploring contents/Base game n Downpour/Technical Files/Saves.md

 ### Sandbox save

 Honestly.....
-I don't know why you'd need it since you can spawn creatures via Beasmaster / DevConsole mods or unlock all objects via [[Coding/Tips#Using cheat codes|cheat codes]].
+I don't know why you'd need it since you can spawn creatures via Beastmaster / DevConsole mods or unlock all objects via [[Coding/Tips#Using cheat codes|cheat codes]].
 But if you *do* need to read save files manually...
 ![[sandbox-save.png]]
 (source: [RW Main](https://discord.com/channels/291184728944410624/296133304632213504/505218239853363200))
 ### Object IDs